 The idea of background checks is to mitigate the risks and protect the company’s assets.
 It includes an assessment of a threat a partnership with a stakeholder/s may cause.
-Furthermore, such verification checks are helpful in preventing the business from potential lawsuits from regulatory forces for onboarding an individual with a sketchy track record.
+Furthermore, such ID verification checks are helpful in preventing the business from potential lawsuits from regulatory forces for onboarding an individual with a sketchy track record.

 Criminal background check.

 Criminal background check is conducted in the context of pre or post-employment to assess the potential partnership.
 The businesses can utilise databases from national, federal, state, or supreme courts to check the criminal history of the candidate.

 It helps evaluate the candidate’s trustworthiness and if they have ever been involved in criminal activity or a felony.
 Moreover, the nature of data from a database is also crucial for conducting a thorough check.

 For instance, state records will only disclose data from that particular state.
 Hence, it can leave a few inaccuracies in a nation-wide context.
 But, the employers’ requirement can be different and require criminal background verification in just the county or state.

 The crucial nature of criminal background checks

 The importance of criminal background checks lies in its ability to uphold the company’s reputation by onboarding dependable employees.
 It also fits well with the customers and stakeholders involved in the business.

 For instance, hiring a banker with fraud charges will reduce customer satisfaction.
 In fact, the clients may not even be comfortable having someone handle their hard-earned money by the individual with such a track record.

 Furthermore, conducting a criminal background check has to be a two-way street, where it is crucial to keep the collected information confidential.
 For example, you may not wish to hire an individual with a DUI or drunk driving incident as a cab aggregator.
 But, if the person is sober now, they deserve a chance to secure a job in other industries.